CEP-Comwell/proxmox_addons/edgesec-radius.md

 	 ansible-playbook -i inventory your_playbook.yml
 	 ```
 4. **Integration with backend:**
-	 - The role can call the EdgeSec-REST backend via REST API or CLI for device enrollment and certificate operations.
+	- The role can call the edgesec-REST backend via REST API or CLI for device enrollment and certificate operations.
 	 - Example:
 		 ```yaml
 		 - name: Enroll device via REST backend